pallets/jinja/docs/switching.rst

     modifications nor is it a singleton.
 As inheritance is dynamic now multiple context objects may exist during template evaluation.

+Filters and Tests
+    Filters and tests are regular functions now.
+It's no longer necessary and allowed to use factory functions.

 Templates
 ~~~~~~~~~